airyhq/airy/docs/docs/sources/google.md

 The Google source provides a channel of communication between your Google Business Location and your running instance of the Airy Core Platform.

-Like for any other source you must connect a channel first using the [channels connection endpoint](api/http.md#connecting-channels) and setting the `source` field in the request payload to `google`.
-The token parameter must be the token provided by Facebook.

 ## Configuration

 First step is to copy the Google Service Account file provided by Google to `infrastructure/airy.conf` as a one line string